mityax/gnome-extension-touchup/README.md

 ### Roadmap &amp; Implementation Status

 This is a rough overview over this extension's implemented features and goals (in no particular order).
-It's a lot, and it's ever-changing, mostly due to new ideas or unforeseen complications – so please don't take this as a fixed plan but more as an idea of the direction Gnome Touch is heading.
+It's a lot, and it's changing, mostly due to new ideas or unforeseen complications – so please don't take this as a fixed plan but more as an idea of the direction Gnome Touch is heading.
+Also, I have limited time to work on this project, so please don't expect new features very frequently – you can help speed up progress by donating.

  - [x] Navigation bar, as known from Android/iOS
    - [x] Gesture mode